apache/bigtop/bigtop-deploy/puppet/README.md

 ## Usage

 - Make sure that the bigtop-deploy directory is available on every node of your cluster, and then
-- Make sure you've installed puppet's stdlib "puppet module install puppetlabs/stdlib" version 4.0.0 or newer.
+- Make sure all required puppet's modules are installed:

+  gradle toolchain-puppetmodules

+  or

+  puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::puppet-modules"

 And run the following on those nodes: